SysProM

 • remove-relationship — Delete relationships

-Query & Analysis (5 skills)
+Query & Analysis

 • query-nodes — Search nodes by type, status, text, or ID